‘I have taken risks all my life’ – Jamie Morrissey ready to reap All Irish Reward - Irish Boxing

 Former Muay Thai Irish champ, Morrissey believes both do deserve credit but reveals he came into boxing with a ‘big fights from the off’ policy – and a result wasn’t going knock back the offer.

-“I said I came into boxing I want to be involved in the biggest fights possible and was willing to take them as soon as possible.
-I have always been a risk-taker, I have taken risks all my life, so I stayed true to that, just went with a go for it mentality.”
+“I said when I came into boxing I wanted to be involved in the biggest fights possible and I was willing to take them fights as soon as possible.
+I have always been a risk-taker, I’ve taken risks all my life, so I stayed true to that, just went with a go for it mentality.”

 This is going to be an unbelievable fight.
 Limerick vs Dublin in Belfast.— BOXING IRELAND (@LoveIrishBoxing) October 1, 2021